What is the Excel Drop-Down List?

 After pressing enter, our “Case” cell should now display a drop-down box to select one of the three options.

-To better conceptualize how an operating case switch can be utilized in a financial model, we’ve included a simple revenue projection section.
+To better conceptualize how an operating case switch can be utilized in a financial model, we’ve included a simple revenue projection section in our quick Excel tutorial.

 The company in our hypothetical scenario generated $100 million in Year 0, which will increase (or decrease) each subsequent year by the following growth rate assumptions under each respective operating case.